pjeby/mockdown/README.md

 { /* and we're still not really testing anything! */ }
 ```

-Or, if you have only one code sample within a suite, the suite will be replaced with the single test, and get its title from the markdown section heading.
+Or, if you haven't given the code sample an explicit title in either of these ways, but it's the only code sample within a suite, the suite will be replaced with the single test, and the test will take the suite's previous title.
+(In other words, if a test is the only thing under a given markdown section heading, it'll take the heading as a title.)

-Or, if all else fails, the sample will end up with a title of "Example N", where N is its sequence number within the current suite.
+Finally, if a test doesn't get a title from any of the above sources, it'll end up with a title of "Example N", where N is its sequence number within the current suite.

 ### Output Matching

-Code samples are run in a virtual environment with a simulated console, using the [`mock-globals`](https://npmjs.com/package/mock-globals) library.
-Anything that a code sample outputs via `console.log`, `console.dir`, etc. will be sent to the output record, which is then compared against the expected output at the end of the test run.
+Code samples are run in a virtual environment with a simulated console, using the [`mock-globals`](https://npmjs.com/package/mock-globals) module.
+Anything that a code sample outputs via `console.log`, `console.dir`, etc. will be sent to the console's output record, which is then compared against the expected output at the end of each test run.

 If the output doesn't match the expected output, the test will fail with a detailed error message showing the actual and expected output (unless you suppress it by changing the relevant options.)

 By default, the last value evaluated in a code sample is printed, in much the same way as the Node REPL, with `undefined` results remaining silent.
 You can change this behavior, however, using the `printResults` and `ignoreUndefined` options.
-(Either by passing different values to the API, or by using directives.
-See the Options Reference and the sections below on directives for more details.)
+(Either by passing different values to the API, or by using directives.)

 ### Error Handling